 The course is delivered through various modes of study, such as research through practice, practice-based learning, workshops, performances, lectures and seminars as well as private study.
 This provides you with the unique experience of working in a range of styles and genres.

-In 2019 we were ranked as a top three university in the UK for Drama and Dance by the Guardian, with outstanding facilities and a team of staff who engage directly with industry.
+In 2020 we were ranked as a top ten university in the UK for Drama and Dance by the Guardian, with outstanding facilities and a team of staff who engage directly with industry.
 Based at our City Centre Campus you have access to multiple resources across the University.

 We have relationships with the Shakespeare's Globe (London), Birmingham Repertory Theatre and Birmingham Royal Ballet as well as being centrally located a short walk away from numerous arts organisations.